 What Is Allulose?

-Allulose is a monosaccharide that is found in very tiny quantities in food like wheat, figs, corn, raisins, and maple syrup.
+Allulose is a rare sugar monosaccharide that is naturally present in very small quantities in common foods like wheat, figs, corn, raisins, and maple syrup.
 Monosaccharides are also called simple sugars because they are the most basic form of sugar.

 Allulose has the same grainy texture and sweet taste as cane sugar, but it doesn’t cause blood sugar levels to spike.
 There are fewer calories in it too, which makes for a great low calorie sweetener.
 As an example: regular granulated sugar has about 4 calories per gram but allulose has only has 0.4 calories per gram.
 This makes it virtually calorie free and a good choice for those looking to lose weight.

-It’s also one of the most expensive types of sweeteners that you can buy.
-Most 12-ounce bags of allulose will cost about $10 or more!
+Unfortunately, it is also one of the most expensive keto sweeteners that you can buy.
+Most 12-ounce bags will cost $10 or more!

-Just like erythritol, allulose is a naturally occurring sugar that is found in many different types of food.
+Just like erythritol, allulose is a naturally occurring sugar that is found in many different types of common foods.
 For that reason, it is considered a natural sweetener, and should not be included in lists as an artificial sweetener.

-The best thing about allulose is that it doesn’t affect your blood sugar.
+The best thing about this low calorie sweetener is that it doesn’t affect your blood sugar or insulin levels.
 When you use it in place of table sugar, you will stay in ketosis and experience all the health benefits of the keto diet too.

 Did you know allulose can encourage your body to burn more body fat?
 One study found that overweight participants saw a decrease in body fat when they used it.

-The main side effects that you might experience are mostly if you eat too much of it.
-These side effects resemble other types of indigestion and include:
+The unwanted side effects that you might experience are usually a result of consuming large quantities of this type of sweetener.
+These effects resemble other types of digestive tract issues which include:

 - Abdominal Pain